SkulkingScavenger/corndog-galaxy/contributing.md

 The Cool Tapes Galaxy is written in C# using the Unity3D game engine.
 If you know how to use these things, thats great.
 If not, watch out.
 All the guides online are pretty useless imo, but good luck.
 Hit me up on discord for a crash course if you want.

-Be sure to read our <a href="https://github.com/SkulkingScavenger/the-cool-tapes-galaxy/wiki/Coding-Standards">Coding Standards</a> and our <a href="https://github.com/SkulkingScavenger/the-cool-tapes-galaxy/wiki/Making-a-Pull-Request">Pull Request Guidelines</a>.
+Be sure to read our <a href="https://github.com/SkulkingScavenger/the-cool-tapes-galaxy/wiki/Coding-Standards">Coding Standards</a>.

 # Help Develop the World
 <a href="https://github.com/SkulkingScavenger/the-cool-tapes-galaxy/wiki">Visit The Wiki</a>.
 This is where we keep our most official lore.